android/app-bundle-samples/InstantApps/storage-api/README.md

 # Android Instant Apps - Storage API sample
+Demonstrates how to use the Storage API (Instant Apps).

+## Introduction
 This sample app demonstrates how to use the Storage API.

 It is relevant to devices running on Android versions